Hraby/react-portfolio/README.md

 # Personal portfolio
-A personal portfolio based on react, designed to teach the basics of react.
+A personal portfolio built on react, which I built in order to learn the basics of react and do a school project.

 ## Prerequisites
 #### NodeJS